kgashok/project-ideas/ias/pointerGlossary.md

 6. **How and when to deference a pointer**?
 A pointer when de-referenced (using the `*` operator) on the right hand side (RHS) of an assignment **retrieves** data from the memory location it is pointed to.
 A pointer when de-referenced on the left hand side (LHS) results in the **storing** of data happens in the memory location it points to.

+## Lecture Notes 2

+ - Double Pointers - pointer variables that store the memory location of another pointer is called a double pointer.
+And naming convention requires that `**` be used when defining such double pointer variables
+ - Use Pointers to traverse Linear data structures (like Linked lists, and Queues)
+    - Solve problems in CloudCoder (such as `create`, `traverse`, etc ) from http://j.mp/pointerKITE

 ### Context